 Aetna considers autologous hematopoietic cell transplantation for the treatment of persons with relapsed or primary refractory (see "Note" below) non-Hodgkin's lymphoma (NHL) medically necessary if the person meets the transplanting institution's protocol eligibility criteria.
 In the absence of a protocol, Aetna considers autologous hematopoietic cell transplantation medically necessary for the treatment of NHL when all of the following selection criteria are met:

-Person has relapsed or refractory NHL. *Note: Upon clinical review, Aetna may also consider autologous hematopoietic cell transplantation medically necessary for persons in first clinical remission with lymphoblastic NHL, Burkitt’s lymphoma, mediastinal B-cell lymphoma, mantle cell lymphoma and other NHLs that are associated with poor prognosis.
+Person has relapsed or refractory NHL. *Note: Upon clinical review, Aetna may also consider autologous hematopoietic cell transplantation medically necessary for persons in first clinical remission with lymphoblastic NHL, Burkitt’s lymphoma, mediastinal B-cell lymphoma, mantle cell lymphoma, high-risk diffuse large B-cell lymphoma and other NHLs that are associated with poor prognosis.

 Evidence of chemotherapy responsive (see note below) disease.*